mozilla/persona/docs/PRIMARY_PROTOCOL.md

   1. **A declaration of support**: An IdP must explicitly declare, in the form of a document hosted on their domain, that they support BrowserID.
-This contents of this document may include paths supporting resources, as well as a public key which allows other sites to verify assertions generated using certificates that the primary has issued.
+The contents of this document may include paths to supporting resources, as well as a public key which allows for the verification of assertions generated using certificates that the primary has issued.
-  2. **Authentication page**: A user must be able to interact with their IdP at the time that they are logging into a website to prove their identity to the IdP and establish a session.
+  2. **Authentication page**: A user must be able to interact with their IdP at the time that they are signing into a website to prove their identity to the IdP and establish a session.
   3. **Provisioning page**: A webpage must be provided which is capable of provisioning a user that is authenticated to the IdP with